All Access Pass 50% Off — Limited Time

 Tips for Success

-• Avoid leaving blank cells in the Setup Tab — empty fields will show up as blank options in your dropdowns.
+• 🚫 Avoid leaving blank cells in the Setup Tab, since empty cells show up as blank options in your dropdowns

-• You can customize these values at any time, even mid-project — changes update instantly across the entire workbook.
+• 🔄 You can change these values at any time, even mid project, and the updates apply across the workbook

-• Keep descriptions short but clear, especially if multiple people are using the file.
+• ✏️ Keep labels short but clear, especially if multiple people are using the file

-• If you ever make major edits, double-check your dropdowns on the Gantt and Kanban tabs to confirm they’re pulling the correct values.
+• 👀 After major changes, quickly scan the Gantt and Kanban tabs to confirm the dropdowns are pulling the correct values

 Gantt Tab